 At last, after months of planning and anticipating, it was time to hit the skies and head across the pond for our Mediterranean cruise.
-Since we used miles, we had to take a circuitous route to Istanbul, first heading to Atlanta, then London before taking our final hop to Turkey.
-We flew to Atlanta in American Airlines First Class, a flight I won’t review as I’ve already posted several recent reviews of American’s domestic First service.
+Our award tickets required a circuitous routing, with stops in Atlanta and London to reach Istanbul.
+We flew to Atlanta in American Airlines First Class; I won’t review that as I’ve already posted several recent reviews of American’s domestic First service.
 Thus, I’ll start off with the first long flight of the trip, our flight to London on British Airways.
 For a primer as to how we settled on this itinerary, see my introductory post and trip report index.

 British Airways (BA) Flight 232